Eraldo Ilari: Biography

 Starting from May 16, 1939, he assumed command of the 4th Territorial Air Zone, replacing Mario Ajmone Cat; by Pricolo's order, he had to obtain a pilot license for every type of aircraft under his command.
 He maintained this post after Italy entered World War II on 10 June 1940.
 On 30 December 1940 Ilari assumed command of the 4th Air Fleet, with headquarters in Bari, supporting operations in Albania during the Greco-Italian War and later the invasion of Yugoslavia.
 On 26 June 1941 he left command of the 4th Air Fleet and assumed that of the 3rd Air Fleet, based in central Italy.
 On 1 August 1941 he was awarded the title of Commander of the Military Order of Savoy.

 On 6 October 1942 he left the command of the 3rd Air Fleet and became Deputy Chief of Staff for construction and supplies at the General Staff of the Regia Aeronautica (Superaereo) in Rome.
-On February 7, 1943, he chaired a meeting in which the details of a planned bombing raid on New York (Operation S) were discussed; it was established that the aircraft would tak off from Bordeaux and land in the Atlantic Ocean next to a submarine, which would deliver the fuel for the return flight.
+On February 7, 1943, he chaired a meeting in which the details of a planned bombing raid on New York (Operation S) were discussed; it was established that the aircraft would take off from Bordeaux and land in the Atlantic Ocean next to a submarine, which would deliver the fuel for the return flight.
 The plane chosen for the raid was initially the four-engine CANT Z.511 seaplane, but this was later changed in favor of the Savoia-Marchetti SM.95.

 On 8 August 1943 Ilari returned to the command of the 3rd Air Fleet, headquartered in Rome, now tasked with opposing the Allied advance following the landings in Sicily and then in mainland Italy.
 On 6 September 1943 the Minister of the Air Force, Renato Sandalli, informed Ilari and the Deputy Chief of Staff, General Giuseppe Santoro, of the signing of the armistice of Cassibile, giving them the instructions on how to behave in view of the inevitable German reaction.
 After the official proclamation of the armistice on 8 September 1943, Ilari entered into negotiations with Luftwaffe General Alfred Mahncke; on 12 September, after obtaining Sandalli's consent, an agreement was reached, stating that the air bases of the 3rd Air Fleet and their equipment and fuel would be handed over intact to the Germans, in exchange for the latter's commitment not to interfere with the safe departure of all Italian aircraft based there.
 Ilari thus reached Allied-controlled territory in southern Italy with his air units, entering service in the Italian Co-belligerent Air Force.
 On the following 8 October he left the post of Deputy Chief of Staff for construction and supplies, and on 18 June 1944 that of commander of the 3rd Air Fleet, assuming command of the 4th Territorial Air Zone; he was later appointed Head of Cabinet at the Ministry of the Air Force.